wcchung/sys-ai-dataset/README.md

 3. Under "Source", select the branch you want to deploy (usually "main") and click "Save".

-4. GitHub will provide you with a URL where your site is published (usually in the format `https://your-username.github.io/sunflower-archive/`).
+4. GitHub will provide you with a URL where your site is published (usually in the format `https://your-username.github.io/sun-yat-sen-archive/`).

 ## Customization

-### Adding Real Photos

-Replace the placeholder images in the `images/photos/` directory with actual photos from the Sunflower Movement.
-Update the photo metadata in the `gallery.js` file to match your new images.
+### API Integration

+The gallery uses Numbers Protocol API to fetch verified assets.
+To use your own assets:

+1. Create an account in any [Capture Product](https://captureapp.xyz/)
+2. Upload your assets or taking picture using Capture solutions
+3. Update the `ACCOUNT` constant in `gallery-capture.js` with your account email

 ### Changing Background Video

-Replace the video file (`images/KMT banner.mp4`) in the images directory with your own MP4 video.
-Make sure it is high-quality and has good contrast for readability of the text overlay.
-For optimal performance, consider compressing the video to an appropriate size while maintaining quality.
+Replace the video file (`images/KMT banner.mp4`) with your own background video.
+Make sure it has good contrast for readability of the text overlay.

-### Adding More Photos

-To add more photos to the gallery, simply add new entries to the `photos` array in `gallery.js` following the existing pattern.

 ## Credits

-This project is a clone of the original [Sunflower318 Numbers Protocol site](https://sunflower318.numbersprotocol.io/).

-Original site credits:
 - Collection curated by: 中國國民黨 (KMT, Kuomintang)
 - Chief Editor: 中華民國各界紀念國父百年誕辰籌備委員會
-- Technical support: Numbers Protocol
+- Technical support: Capture Team
 - Sponsored by: 中國國民黨黨史館

+*This project is a clone of the original [Sunflower318 Numbers Protocol site](https://sunflower318.numbersprotocol.io/).

 ## License